rschaden/openstreetcrimes/README.md

 $ sudo bundle install # this can be heavily optimized by using RVM on a production system

 # Create a database user and use your brain while doing so!
-sudo -u postgres psql -c "CREATE ROLE openstreetcrimes WITH CREATEDB LOGIN PASSWORD 'ChangeMeQuickly'"
+$  sudo -u postgres psql -c "CREATE ROLE openstreetcrimes WITH SUPERUSER LOGIN PASSWORD 'ChangeMeQuickly'"

 # create the databases (test, production and development, as usually in rails)
 # and enable access and enable the postgis extension on each of them

 $  sudo -u postgres psql -c "CREATE DATABASE openstreetcrimes_dev WITH OWNER = openstreetcrimes"
 $  sudo -u postgres psql -c "CREATE DATABASE openstreetcrimes_test WITH OWNER = openstreetcrimes"
-$  sudo -u postgres psql -c "CREATE DATABASE openstreetcrimes_prod WITH OWNER = openstreetcrimes"

-$ sudo -u postgres psql -c "CREATE EXTENSION postgis" openstreetcrimes_dev
+$  sudo -u postgres psql -U openstreetcrimes -W -h 127.0.0.1 -c "CREATE EXTENSION postgis" openstreetcrimes_dev
-$ sudo -u postgres psql -c "CREATE EXTENSION postgis" openstreetcrimes_test
+$  sudo -u postgres psql -U openstreetcrimes -W -h 127.0.0.1 -c "CREATE EXTENSION postgis" openstreetcrimes_test
-$ sudo -u postgres psql -c "CREATE EXTENSION postgis" openstreetcrimes_prod

 # Create the database configuration for the recently created database database user
 $ cp config/db.yml.template config/database.yml